 No one wants to fork over their hard-earned money to Uncle Sam.
-Follow these tax strategies to keep more of what you made in 2019.
+Follow these tax strategies to keep more of what you made this tax season.

 Whether you’re self-employed or work for someone else, the money you earn should stay in your bank account as much as possible rather than go to the government.
 Too many of us just assume there’s nothing we can do when it comes to taxes.